-I loved Mister Magoo as a kid, I suppose I was around 8 years old when I first started watching him in the 70’s.
+I loved Mister Magoo as a kid, I suppose I was around 8 years old when I first started watching him in the ’70s.
 I think it was on BBC2?
-Anyway, I had no idea the short sighted old duffer had done a version of my favorite Christmas story.
-I’m a bit critical with the Scrooge thing because I think nothing can come close to Alastair Sim’s 1951 black and white version.
+Anyway, I had no idea the short-sighted old duffer had done a version of my favorite Christmas story.
+I’m a bit critical of the Scrooge thing because I think nothing can come close to Alastair Sim’s 1951 black and white version.

-The Mister Magoo’s Christmas Carol is obviously animated and hails from 1962.
-It’s sees our hero as a Broadway star who plays Ebeneezer Scrooge to an audience in a theatre.
+Mister Magoo’s Christmas Carol is obviously animated and hails from 1962.
+It sees our hero as a Broadway star who plays Ebeneezer Scrooge to an audience in a theatre.
 Strange concept?

-Next we see Magoo visited by is ex partner Jacob Marley who warns Scrooge he’d better mend is ways or he will forever be in misery after he has met his maker.
+Next, we see Magoo visited by his ex-partner Jacob Marley who warns Scrooge he’d better mend his ways or he will forever be in misery after he has met his maker.
 Marley tells of 3 ghosts who will visit our hapless hero during the night.

 I really missed the bit when Cratchit is late for work on Boxing Day and Scrooge makes him squirm for a few moments before telling him how wrong and miserly he’s been in the past.
 This for me will always be the best part of the story…but it was missing in Mister Magoo’s Christmas Carol.
 Pity.